StoneT2000/Dimensions/README.md

 1. Design the competition
 2. Design an AI starter kit

+You need to design a competition to allow people to compete and facilitate the matches.
+More info on that soon.
+And it is highly suggest to design an AI starter kit so people can get straight into competing.

 Let's first design a simple RockPaperScissors competition.
 To design a competition, you will need to code.
-In the future, there will be options to create a competition design without any code at all.
+On the roadmap there are plans to potentially make a no-code competition designer.

-### Design The Competition
+### Designing The Competition

 To design the competition we need to create a `class` that extends `Dimension.Design`.
 Let's call this design `RockPaperScissorsDesign`.
-All `design` classes requires the implementation of 3 `async` lifecycle functions, namely
+All `design` classes requires the implementation of 3 `async` lifecycle functions that facilitate a match, namely

 | Design Lifecycle Functions | Purpose                                        |
 | -------------------------- | ---------------------------------------------- |